The girls are being pushed into prostitution with the promise of good jobs. - Seeker's Thoughts

 The girls are being pushed into prostitution with the promise of good jobs.

 Do you believe that there are girls who are pushed into prostitution with the promise of good jobs in all over the world?
-Bengaluru seemed to be a hub in India according to various published reports in newspapers.
+Bengaluru in India seemed to be a hub according to various published reports in newspapers.
 In India, girls are often trafficked from Bengal and Bangladesh to Bengaluru.

 Many sex-trafficking rings have shifted to the suburbs where there is lesser scrutiny.
 There are raids, but these are few and far between.